elenigen/mac/battery-warning/README.md

 ## Description
 In order to make it more explicit when the battery is low and needs to be charged.
-If the charge is ...
+If the battery power is ...
 < 5% ➔ Blink the screen one time
 < 3% ➔ Blink the screen three times
 < 2% ➔ Blink the screen three times and send a voice message `PLUG ME IN NOW` + a notification: `Computer is about to shutdown!`